Video-io/VideoKitTableFeed/README.md

 # VideoKitTikTokFeed
-iOS Example on how to create a tiktok like video feed using [video.io](https://video.io), VideoKit and VideoKit/Player
+iOS Example on how to create a TableView video feed using [video.io](https://video.io), VideoKit and VideoKit/Player

 ## Requirements